 JOHNSON HOTEL - 1955

-On March 15, 1955, a fire at the Johnson Hotel in Laramie, Wyoming, killed six men - including a retired rodeo rider who performed in Buffalo Bill's Wild West show.
+A March 15, 1955 fire at the Johnson Hotel in Laramie, Wyoming, claimed seven lives - including a retired rodeo rider who performed in Buffalo Bill's Wild West show.

 "The stairs were a sheet of flame," survivor Alfred Warner said.
 "I climbed out the window and hung onto the hotel sign."

-The blaze - blamed on a cigarette - started behind the lobby on the main floor of the building at 103 Grand St.
+The blaze - blamed on a cigarette - started behind the lobby on the main floor of the two-story hotel at 103 Grand St., where 26 guest were bunking for the night.
+The building was 55 years old, with 36 rooms and a cafe.

-Fire Chief Blake Fanning told the Boomerang newspaper:
+Fire Chief Blake Fanning told the Laramie Boomerang newspaper:

 "When we arrived smokes was pouring out all the front windows of the building and men were leaning from the windows, hanging from the two signs at the front and shouting from the roof of the adjoining building.